Skip to content

 UPC 703610076228 (per-size UPCs on product page)

 The DuPont Tychem 2000 coverall is a yellow- disposable protective suit built around polyethylene-coated tyvek.
 The Tychem 2000 is the entry point of DuPont's chemical-barrier line: Tyvek strength underneath, a polyethylene coating on top.
 That coating is the whole story — it turns a particulate suit into a genuine light-splash chemical garment at a price that still allows single-use discipline.
-It is stocked in Medium, Large, X-Large, 2X-Large and 4X-Large from $15.75.
+It is stocked in Medium, Large, X-Large, 2X-Large and 4X-Large from the listed price.

 Why the DuPont Tychem 2000 Stands Out